Mokayed/UFOEXAM/ReadME.md

 <img src="./LinesOfCodeSOAP.png">
 <figcaption>lines of code in our SOAP project</figcaption>

-<h6>the resulsts shows and proofs, that the SOAP project is much more verbose than the REST project.</h6>
+<h6>the results shows and proofs, that the SOAP project is much more verbose than the REST project.</h6>
 </figure>

+<h1>Evidence on usability in SOAP vs REST in the industry</h1>

 murched: make research to find some ecidence from the internet (related articles that proofs things that our own project does not)